In our experience, many eCommerce business owners place too much emphasis on revenue and not enough focus on cash flow.

 Have you spent a bunch of time improving the quality of an existing product or service without raising your rates?

-Pro Tip: If you are considering raising your rates, make sure to think through your pricing strategy.
+Pro Tip: If you are considering raising your prices, make sure to think through your pricing strategy.
 A few things to think about are:

 - Do the new numbers work?

-- Is the market willing to pay your new rates?
+- Is the market willing to pay your new prices?

-- Will you be grandfathering in existing customers?
+- Will you be grandfathering pricing to recently purchased customers?
 And if so, what’s your messaging strategy look like?

 Another way to increase free cash flow is to trim your expenses.